darrenhebner/rondo/README.md

 ### Cancelling inflight form submissions

 Rondo makes it easy to avoid overlapping form submissions.
 All you need to do to take advantage of this is pass the `signal` to your `fetch` call.
-Rondo uses an `AbortController` to under the hook to manage this.
+Rondo uses an `AbortController` under the hook to manage this.

 ```tsx
 import {useForm} from 'react-rondo';